 Advisor, English Department

-Lori Campbell received M.A. and Doctorate degrees in English at Duquesne University and a B.A. in English at University of Pittsburgh.
-She teaches and publishes in Nineteenth- and Twentieth-Century Literature and Cultural Studies, particularly in Fantasy, Childhood Studies, Mythology and Folklore Studies, and the Gothic, as well as in Romantic and Victorian Fiction, Nonfiction, and Poetry.
+Lori Campbell-Tanner received M.A. and Doctorate degrees in English at Duquesne University and a B.A. in English at University of Pittsburgh.
+She teaches and publishes in Nineteenth- and Twentieth-Century Literature and Cultural Studies, particularly in Fantasy, Childhood Studies, Mythology and Folklore Studies, and the Gothic, as well as in Romantic, Victorian, and Modernist Fiction.

 Research and Publications

-Special Projects: In 2005, Dr. Campbell started The Fantasy Studies Fellowship, a social and intellectual discussion group open to Pitt undergraduates of all majors who are dedicated to the study and appreciation of the Fantastic.
-The group celebrated its tenth anniversary in March 2015 with a conference on “Tolkien and Modern Fantasy” featuring talks from NYT Bestselling author Laini Taylor and Tolkien scholar Michael Drout.
-The group also hosts a series of live online author chats, most recently with Kristin Cashore (Graceling) and V.E.
-Schwab (Shades of Magic trilogy).
+Special Projects: In 2005, Dr. Campbell-Tanner started The Fantasy Studies Fellowship, a social and intellectual discussion group open to Pitt undergraduates of all majors who are dedicated to the study and appreciation of the Fantastic.
+In 2017, Dr. Campbell-Tanner led the group in establishing “Many Worlds, More Voices: Diversity in Fantasy and Science Fiction” as an ongoing series.
+The first event was a panel on the topic featuring NYTimes Best-selling author of the Shades of Magic trilogy V.E.
+(Victoria) Schwab.
+Five years earlier, the group celebrated its tenth anniversary in March 2015 with a conference on “Tolkien and Modern Fantasy” with talks from NYT Bestselling author Laini Taylor and scholar/founding editor of Tolkien Studies journal Michael Drout.
+The FSF also hosts a series of live online author chats, most recently with Kristin Cashore (Graceling) and V.E.
+Schwab.
 The FSF meets monthly to discuss books, films, and other media chosen by its members.
-For more information, contact Dr. Campbell at firstname.lastname@example.org.
+For more information, contact Dr. Campbell at email@example.com.
 You can request to join the group on Facebook: https://www.facebook.com/groups/FSFPittU/

-In 2014, Dr. Campbell became the Faculty Advisor for Pitt Project Potter, a Harry Potter themed service organization open to Pitt undergraduates of all majors.
+Since its inception in 2014, Dr. Campbell-Tanner has served as the Faculty Advisor for Pitt Project Potter, a Harry Potter themed service organization open to Pitt undergraduates of all majors.
 Learn more and get involved by joining Pitt Project Potter on Facebook: https://www.facebook.com/pittprojectpotter

 Harry Potter: Blood, Power, Culture